 There’s some sort of miraculous source of spirit, energy, and aliveness that fuels the physical self, and I think that’s who we really are, where we came from and what we’ll return to.
-For this brief moment, we have an opportunity to experience life from a unique vantage point, as a human being.We’re given this body with no guarantee; it's up to us how we live out the rest of our human… Click To Tweet
+For this brief moment, we have an opportunity to experience life from a unique vantage point, as a human being.We’re given this body with no guarantee; it's up to us how we give praise for this gift.
+Click To Tweet

 Speak to your higher self, the part that’s infinite and whole already and always; the part that deeply understands that life is a gift to be received.
 From this grateful place, you can transform any challenge into a blessing.

 4. I am a friend, not a bully.

 Whatever negative chatter is upsetting your inner peace, recite this in response: “I am more than this.
 I am a friend, not a bully.”
 You’re more than the negative name-calling, the labels, the weaknesses, the symptoms, the feelings of brokenness and unworthiness—rise above the temptation of the ego to dampen your inner light.

 You’re more than the body itself; your body is here because the universe longs to experience itself through you.
 If you don’t like what you’ve been given, and you can’t change it, your greatest freedom lies in acceptance.
 By grounding yourself in a place of “enough,” you can be proactive rather than merely reactive to life’s challenges.Treat your body like your friend, and that's what your body will be.
 Click To Tweet